pabat/AirTech/README.md

 **SDS011**:

-**ENS160**: The ENS160 sensor is capable of measuring Carbon Dioxide (CO2) and Volatile Organic Compounds (VOCs) simultaneously.
-It provides valuable insights into indoor air quality and can help identify potential sources of pollution.
+**ENS160**: The ENS160 sensor can measrure Carbon Dioxide (CO2) and Volatile Organic Compounds (VOCs) simultaneously.
+* It incorporates intelligent algorithms that perform advanced processing of raw sensor measurements directly on the chip enabling accurate calculations of all measurings without overwhelming the main host processor.
+* It is built to be maintenance-free, reducing the need for frequent calibration or replacement, which is essential for continuous and reliable operation.
+* It offers both I2C and SPI digital interfaces, providing flexibility and ease of integration with various microcontrollers.
+* It is available in a compact LGA package, making it easy to mount on a printed circuit board (PCB) or integrate into existing devices.
+The sensor also features an SPI or I2C slave interface with a separate VDDIO and simplifies the integration process and ensures efficient data exchange between the sensor and the system.

 **MQ131**: The MQ131 sensor specializes in detecting Ozone (O3).
 MQ131 has several features that make it a suitable choice for a smart air quality monitoring system:
 * It has a high sensitivity to ozone in a wide range, which means it can detect even low ozone concentrations in the air.